Host FAQs

 To be considered for our shortlist, students must meet a minimum of one of the following criteria.
 (These may differ depending on region)

-• Be a recipient of Free School Meals (FSM) in year 11, or at sixth form (or equivalent).
+• Be a recipient of Free School Meals (FSM) in year 11, or at sixth form.

 • Be a current recipient of EMA or Pupil Premium.